 Why Is It Important To Rate Data Centers?

 As more companies start using cloud technologies or colocation services, they need to know how stable the environments will be.
 A precise definition for each tier level allows companies to evaluate their options and decide which type of facility they want to use.

 Using a tier 2 facility may be great for some companies because they don’t need extreme levels of reliability and would rather save money on paying for the services.
 Other companies, however, want to pay the extra money to ensure they experience virtually no downtime, so they opt to build or work with a tier 4 facility.

 How Can My Small Business Benefit From a Data Center?

-Small businesses should be using at least some services from a data center.
-Your website should be the most common way that your business benefits from a data center.
-All of the best web hosting services operate out of a data center.
-In most cases, web hosting facilities are going to be tier 3 or above since uptime is very important for websites.
+Small businesses need at least some services from a data center, with your website being the most common way your business benefits.
+All the best web hosting services operate out of a data center.
+In most cases, web hosting facilities are tier 3 or above since uptime is very important for websites.

 Which Tier Rating Should You Use?